ian-cho/data-prep-kit/transforms/README.md

 * `transform.py` generally contains the core transform implementation:
     * `XYZTransform` class implementing the transformation
     * `XYXTransformConfiguration` class that defines CLI configuration for the transform
-* `transform_python.py` - runs the transform on input using the python runtime
+* `runtime.py` - runs the transform on input using the python runtime
     * `XYZPythonTransformConfiguration` class
   * main() to start the `PythonTransformLauncher` with the above.
-* `ray` - contains code to enable the python transform in a Ray runtime.
+* `ray/` - directory contains code to enable the python transform in a Ray runtime.
-   * `transform.py` - ray runtime artifacts to enable the transform in the DPK Ray runtime.
+   * `runtime.py` - ray runtime artifacts to enable the transform in the DPK Ray runtime.
        * `XYZRayTransformConfiguration` class
        * main() to start the `RayTransformLauncher` with the above.
-* `spark` - contains code to enable the python transform in a Spark runtime.
+* `spark/` - directory contains code to enable the python transform in a Spark runtime.
-   * `transform.py` - spark runtime artifacts to enable the transform in the DPK Spark runtime.
+   * `runtime.py` - spark runtime artifacts to enable the transform in the DPK Spark runtime.
        * `XYZSparkTransformConfiguration` class
        * main() to start the `SparkTransformLauncher` with the above.
 * Additional files can be added as necessary in support of the transform.

 #### test Directory Organization

-The `test` directory contains pytest test sources and is organized as follows:
+The `test/` directory contains pytest test sources and is organized as follows:

-* `test_xyz.py` - a standalone (non-ray launched) transform test.
+* `test_xyz.py` - a standalone (non-runtime launched) transform test.
 This is best for initial debugging.
     * Inherits from an abstract test class so that to test one needs only to provide test data.
 * `test_xyz_python.py` - defines the transform tests running in the Python launcher.
     * Again, inherits from an abstract test class so that to test one needs only to provide test data.